minhna/meteor-async-migration/README.md

 Transform file: **transform-use-async-functions.ts**

 After you converted some sync functions to async.
-Not you need to find where you use them, and add `await` to those call expressions.
+Now you need to find where you use them, and add `await` to those call expressions.
 The script will also convert those functions which have `await` expression to async function.

 Command: `DEBUG="transform:print*" jscodeshift -t transform-use-async-functions.ts YOUR_CODEBASE_DIR --parser=tsx`